-We drew on daily meteorological data collected at Mpala Research Centre, within the study site (Caylor, Gitonga & Martins 2017).
+We drew on daily meteorological data collected at Mpala Research Centre (Caylor, Gitonga & Martins 2017).
 We also recorded pack size of wild dogs through visual observation at least once a month.
 Finally, we used GPS-collar data to identify periods when wild dog packs were denning (raising small pups in a den, recognisable from the movement path which shows a characteristic “starburst” pattern of repeat visits to the same location, Woodroffe, Groom & McNutt 2017).

 Identifying hunting periods of wild dogs

-To estimate the time that wild dogs spent hunting, and to compare prey and predator behaviour at times when predation risk was highest, we used accelerometry data to identify wild dog hunting periods.
+To estimate the time that wild dogs spent hunting, and to compare prey and predator behaviour at times when predation risk was highest, we used accelerometry data to identify wild dog hunting bouts.
 First, we summed the two accelerometer measurements for each 5-minute period, to give an overall measure of activity (from 0 to 510).
-We then defined hunt periods based on three criteria: (i) activity >0 for >20 minutes; (ii) total activity during the activity bout >500; (iii) followed by three or more consecutive records of 0 activity.
-These criteria excluded activity bouts which were too short to relate to hunting periods, or which related to less energetic behaviours, such as socialising.
-Because this method did not allow us to distinguish chases from other parts of the hunt (e.g. seeking prey, feeding from a kill) we could not measure the duration or speed of chases.
-For each hunting period, we recorded start time, end time, duration (in minutes), and intensity (total activity divided by duration).
+We then defined hunting bouts based on three criteria: (i) activity >0 for >20 minutes; (ii) total activity during the activity bout >500; (iii) followed by three or more consecutive records of 0 activity.
+These criteria excluded activity bouts which were too short to represent hunting, or which related to less energetic behaviours, such as socialising.
+For each hunting bout, we recorded start time, end time, duration (in minutes), and intensity (total activity divided by duration).
 The distributions of start and stop times are shown in Figure S1.
-We classified hunting periods as “morning”, “evening”, “night” or “midday”, based on their start and stop times, as detailed in Table S1 and Figure S1.
+We classified hunting bouts as “morning”, “evening”, “night” or “midday”, based on their start and stop times, as detailed in Table S1 and Figure S1.
 Bouts that spanned multiple time periods were excluded from the analysis.
-After using accelerometry data to delineate hunting periods, we categorised each wild dog location as falling either inside or outside a hunting period.
+After using accelerometry data to delineate hunting bouts, we categorised each wild dog location as falling either inside or outside a hunting bout.

 We categorised dikdik and impala GPS collar locations into four time periods.
-We defined “morning” as the time period between sunrise (taken from the R package suncalc, Agafonkin & Thieurmel 2017) and the third quartile of end times for hunting periods (approximately 3.5h after sunrise; Figure S2).
-For example, if sunrise was at 0600h (sunrise at the site varied between 0552h and 0623h), any impala or dikdik GPS-collar locations recorded between 0600h and 0930h were categorised to occur within the “morning” period.
-We likewise classified impala and dikdik “evening” GPS-locations as those recorded between the first quartile of start times for hunting periods (approximately 2hr10min before sunset; Figure S2) and sunset (which fell between 1841h and 1912h).
-We then categorised impala and dikdik GPS-locations as “midday” if they were recorded between the “morning” and “evening” periods, and “night” if they were recorded between sunset and sunrise.
+We defined “morning” as the time period between sunrise (taken from the R package suncalc, Agafonkin & Thieurmel 2017) and the third quartile of end times for hunting bouts (approximately 3.5h after sunrise; Figure S2).
+We classified impala and dikdik “evening” GPS-locations as those recorded between the first quartile of start times for hunting bouts (approximately 2hr10min before sunset; Figure S2) and sunset (which fell between 1841h and 1912h).
+We categorised impala and dikdik GPS-locations as “midday” if they were recorded between the “morning” and “evening” periods, and “night” if they were recorded between sunset and sunrise.

 Habitat use

-We analysed habitat use from a habitat map of Mpala, created from a 2011 Quickbird satellite image (Digital Globe, Longmont, CO, USA) by Ford et al. (2014).
+We analysed habitat use from a map of Mpala created from a 2011 Quickbird satellite image (Digital Globe, Longmont, CO, USA) by Ford et al. (2014).
 We estimated the woody cover (a measure of shadiness) associated with each impala, dikdik, and wild dog GPS-collar location as the proportion of woody cover within a circular area of radius 40m, centred on the collar location.